 In all honesty, I give myself some sort of facial every single day, but on Sundays, I tend to do the full monty, which means numerous masks, treatments and serums to set my skin up for the week.
 Waving goodbye to some of my beloved favourites was hard, but as I have a healthy balance between natural and hard-hitting skincare products, my regular routine wasn't too far off my vegan target.

-A bit of research showed that Odacite has a range of vegan serums, so I got hold of the Clogged Pores Serum Concentrate (£28), which I patted onto my nose and forehead (where I tend to get blackheads) and followed with B. Radiant Eye Cream (£11) around the eye orbit, which was really cooling and sank in almost immediately.
+>A bit of research showed that Odacite has a range of vegan serums, so I got hold of the Clogged Pores Serum Concentrate (£28) and patted it onto my nose and forehead (where I tend to get blackheads).
+I followed that up with B. Radiant Eye Cream (£11) around the eye orbit, which was really cooling and sank in almost immediately.
 I gave those products a little while to do their thing before following with Uma Oils Ultimate Brightening Face Oil (£115), which, granted, is pricey, but it shakes off tired skin like nothing else I've tried.
-So much so, it's been the cornerstone of my skincare regimen for a while now.
+So much so that it's been the cornerstone of my skincare regimen for a while now.

-I notice my legs have started to look a little bit dry thanks to the colder weather, so I use my body brush from Elemis (£21) to buff the dead skin cells off of my limbs.
+>I notice my legs have started to look a little bit dry thanks to the colder weather, so I use my body brush from Elemis (£21) to buff the dead skin cells off of my limbs.
 Careful here—like makeup brushes, some body brushes can contain animal-derived fibres, so watch out for that.
-I then top the moisture back up with my usual Kiehl Creme de Corps (£25), which I am happy is cruelty-free because I don't think I could part with it.
+I then top the moisture back up with my usual Kiehl's Creme de Corps (£25), which I'm happy is cruelty-free because I don't think I could part with it.

 Lip balm is one of the trickiest vegan products to get right, quite simply because you can quickly fall down the hole of thinking anything all natural is vegan, too.
 The key here is to avoid all beeswax- and lanolin-based formulas.
 I found an old tube of Green People Soft Lips Scent Free Lipbalm (£8) in the bottom of a handbag that became my best friend for this experiment, but I do really miss my usual Bobbi Brown Extra Lip Tint (£26) and Glossier Balm Dot Com (£10).
 I just don't think the vegan alternative protects lips in quite the same way, although many of the fanatics in the beauty Facebook groups I'm in like the None of Your Beeswax Lip Balm (£7) by Lush.

-The weirdest swap is toothpaste, as most regular supermarket brands aren't actually suitable for vegans, as they are often tested on animals.
-Dr Bronner's Peppermint Toothpaste (£9) is vegan (but pricey), and so is Jason Natural Cosmetics Sea Fresh Toothpaste (£4), which you can get on Amazon, but by Friday, I'm begging to have my usual Sensodyne back.
+The weirdest swap is toothpaste, as most regular supermarket brands aren't actually suitable for vegans, as they're often tested on animals.
+Dr. Bronner's Peppermint Toothpaste (£9) is vegan (but pricey), and so is Jason Natural Cosmetics Sea Fresh Toothpaste (£4), which you can get on Amazon, but by Friday, I'm begging to have my usual Sensodyne back.

 I was pleasantly surprised to find that a large chunk of my bathroom cabinet already fit into the vegan beauty diet, which straight away made me realise that maybe going full throttle on this wouldn't be that hard at all.
 Skincare was definitely the easiest area.
 I love natural, organic products too, and while those buzzwords don't automatically mean a product is vegan, quite often they go hand in hand.